Aaron Brookner: Burroughs: The Movie

-In 2014 Brookner re-released Howard Brookner's Burroughs: the Movie about Beat icon William S. Burroughs, following a long search to find a print of the film.
+In 2014 Brookner re-released Howard Brookner's Burroughs about Beat icon William S. Burroughs, following a long search to find a print of the film.
 In September 2015 The Criterion Collection announced that they would release the film on Blu-ray and DVD for the first time, arriving as part of their December 2015 slate.

 Uncle Howard

 Uncle Howard is a feature documentary by Aaron Brookner.
-The documentary follows Aaron's search for and restoration of Howard Brookner's archives including Burroughs: The Movie and Robert Wilson and the Civil Wars.
+The documentary follows Aaron's search for and restoration of Howard Brookner's archives including Burroughs and Robert Wilson and the Civil Wars.

 Simultaneously the film tells Howard Brookner’s story from his early filmmaking career at NYU, through his three completed features and up until his death in 1989.
 The film features contributions from numerous colleagues and friends of Howard’s and is executive produced by Jim Jarmusch.

 On 2 December 2015, the Sundance Film Festival announced the film as part of the US Documentary Competition category at the 2016 festival.